Roku to cut about 10% of its workforce as it ups quarterly sales expectations and shares soar, again

 The streaming platform also said in a regulatory filing Wednesday that it expects adjusted third-quarter revenue of between $835 million and $875 million, which is much better than the $828.6 million that Wall Street was projecting, according to analysts polled by FactSet.

-Shares, which have already doubled since the start of the year, jumped 10% at the opening bell.
+Roku’s shares, which have already doubled since the start of the year, ended Wednesday up about 3%.

 Roku Inc. anticipates a restructuring charge of $45 million to $65 million related to the job cuts.
 The charge will mostly include severance and benefits costs, with the majority of the charge expected to occur in its fiscal third quarter.

-The Silicon Valley company also expects impairment charge of $160 million to $200 million in its third quarter as it consolidates some offices.
-An impairment charge of $55 million to $65 million is anticipated for removing certain existing licensed and produced content from Roku-operated services on its tv streaming platform.
+The company also expects impairment charge of $160 million to $200 million in its third quarter as it consolidates some offices.
+An impairment charge of $55 million to $65 million is anticipated for removing certain existing licensed and produced content from Roku-operated services on its TV streaming platform.

 The San Jose, California-based company had 3,600 full-time workers in 14 countries as of Dec.
 31, 2022, according to its annual report.